Contents

 the existing system for a while.

-In order to bootstap pry
+In order to bootstap pry on a CouchDB I wrote

-a separate nodejs
+a separate nodejs utility that used

-to tangle the source document and then
+markover to tangle the source document and then

-upload the JSON
+upload the JSON to the CouchDB.

 Run the utility as follows: